 3) Member economic participation

 Member economic participation is one of the defining features of co-operative societies, and constitutes the third Rochdale Principle in the ICA’s Statement on the Co-operative Identity.
-According to the ICA, co-operatives are enterprises in which “Members contribute equitably to, and democratically control, the capital of their co-operative.
+According to the ICA, co-operatives are enterprises in which âMembers contribute equitably to, and democratically control, the capital of their co-operative.
 At least part of that capital is usually the common property of the co-operative.
 Members usually receive limited compensation, if any, on capital subscribed as a condition of membership.
-Members allocate surpluses for any or all of the following purposes: developing their co-operative, possibly by setting up reserves, part of which at least would be indivisible; benefiting members in proportion to their transactions with the co-operative; and supporting other activities approved by the membership.”
+Members allocate surpluses for any or all of the following purposes: developing their co-operative, possibly by setting up reserves, part of which at least would be indivisible; benefiting members in proportion to their transactions with the co-operative; and supporting other activities approved by the membership.â

 If a member was able to watch his or her Participation Account at the credit union grow over the years, there would likely be a stronger sense of commitment to use the services of their cooperative.
 In time, special benefits could accrue to those with Participation Accounts.
-And, perhaps Participation Account balances could be transferred to future generations
+And, perhaps Participation Account balances could be transferred to future generations⌠maybe even transferred to current generation members.
+In addition to direct benefits, members could come to view their Participation Accounts as contributing to the well-being of their brother and sister members, a key element of Co-op Principle #3⌠the idea that members consciously contribute to the well-being of the cooperative.
+Clearly, something like Participation Accounts would be helpful with differentiation from for-profit firms.

 This idea is new to most credit unions, but the practice of attributing some or all of annual net income to members is a common practice among other co-ops.
-In fact, those that are subject to federal income tax routinely use patronage refunds and dividends as a way to manage tax liability, typically paying out a portion in cash (say 40%) to cover tax liability at the member level
+In fact, those that are subject to federal income tax routinely use patronage refunds and dividends as a way to manage tax liability, typically paying out a portion in cash (say 40%) to cover tax liability at the member level⌠the rest staying on the balance sheet in capital accounts.
+For credit unions, it may be possible to design an approach where all of the partitions would be non-cash allocations since constructive receipt would be deferred and undeterminable.
+Tax-deferred wealth accumulation!

 There would be many issues to consider, likely some changes to laws and regulations would be required.
 The purpose here is not to engineer a prototype.
 Rather, it is to redirect the question of “to whom does the net worth belong?”

-Instead, Thought Framers should be thinking about how net worth can be used to maximize member engagement and loyalty
+Instead, Thought Framers should be thinking about how net worth can be used to maximize member engagement and loyalty⌠at a time when the traditional democratic elements of cooperative DNA are getting stretched.

 BTW, this Letter has been focused on retained capital.
 Paid-in (supplemental) capital, also of considerable importance to cooperatives, is a topic for another day.